rwkopcke/sp500_earn_price/README.md

 1. see sp_paths.py
 2. debug
     - ensure that DFII10.xlsx is in input_dir
-    - move the latest sp input file from archive to input_dir
+    - copy last workbook of estimates, giving it a more recent date
-    - replace record_dict.json with its backup file from backup_dir
+    - update DFII10 for this new date
 3. reinitialize
     - ensure that DFII10.xlsx in INPUT_DIR has data for all quarters
-    - where indicated in sp_paths.py insert command INPUT_DIR = ARCHIVE_DIR
+    - where indicated in sp_paths.py uncomment INPUT_DIR = ARCHIVE_DIR
-    - after reinitialization, remove the command INPUT_DIR = ARCHIVE_DIR
+    - after reinitialization, recomment INPUT_DIR = ARCHIVE_DIR